AscendLab

 Use realistic contribution amounts

-The monthly contribution drives the invested principal and should match a sustainable habit.
+The recurring contribution drives the invested principal and should match a sustainable habit.

 Stress-test assumptions